 Step 4: Your Offer is Accepted

-Once your offer is submitted, I will help you negotiate with the Seller for the best terms for you.
+Once your offer is submitted, I will help you negotiate with the Seller for the best terms.
 The negotiation usually takes 2-3 days, and after both parties agree on all the terms, we have a Ratified Contract.
 The date on which we have a ratified contract is called the Ratification Date, and this is the date that all the critical contractually agreed-upon deadlines are measured against.
 Here are some of the important dates:

 - EMD deposit deadline